In this guide we look at the legal obligations of a business and the related compliance requirements that a business needs to consider.

 This can be done by putting in place a health and safety policy.

 In addition, if your business has premises and you employ staff, then you need to consider fire safety and the obligations imposed by the Regulatory Reform (Fire Safety) Order 2005.
 Compliance with this legislation requires that all businesses with premises install and maintain a fire protection system.
 This means as a minimum that you must have fire extinguishers available on the premises.
-In addition you need to carry out and keep a written fire risk assessment.
+In addition, you need to carry out and keep a written fire risk assessment.
 You should also appoint a fire marshal and establish an office evacuation procedure.

-Insurance Legal Obligations
+Insurance Legal Obligations for Businesses

 If your business has employees, then it is a legal requirement to have employer’s liability insurance.
 If you have premises where non-employees may visit, then it is also a requirement to have public liability insurance.
+It is also very sensible to have PI insurance, but not a strict legal requirement.

 Data Protection Compliance